 - Apart from the seminars and assignments, the compulsory coursework also includes 35 hours of Guided Reading and Tasks and 10 hours of Guided Observations and Tasks.
 How are these built into the course?

 - What help do I get with the assignments?
-Are the titles set by the centre or (again withing the boundaries set by Cambridge) do I have a free choice?
-Can I submit a first draft for tutor comment?
-If so, how much time will I have to rewrite it before the final submission date?
+Are the titles set by the centre or (again within the boundaries set by Cambridge) do I have a free choice?
+Can I get written tutor feedback or have a tutorial at the planning stage?
+How much time is left between one assignment and the next?

 - What about the classes I use for the assignments?
 Is this a group or groups provided by the centre or, if I'm doing a local course, can I use my own groups who I know better?
 In any case, can I use my own groups for the Experimental Practice assignment and the External Assessment if I want to?

-- When is feedback given - before or after I have to write the post-lesson evaluation?
-If afterwards, what help do I get evaluating my own teaching?
+- What help do I get evaluating my own teaching?
 Do other course participants observe and can they give feedback?
 Are the lessons filmed so that I can watch through them and see for myself?
+How long after the assignment is feedback and the result given?
 What written feedback is provided?
-Just the observer's notes - in which case am i told the grades the assignment received?
+Just the observer's notes - in which case am I told the grades the assignment received?
 Or will I also see the Delta 5A assessment forms which are sent to Cambridge?

 - Similarly, for the Professional Development Assignment, can I write a first draft of each section and then rewrite it after seeing the tutor's comments, and will I see the Delta 5B assessment form which is sent to Cambridge?